TomasTNunes/TMDB-Player/README.md

    [![Download Firefox on Google Play](https://img.shields.io/badge/Download_Firefox-4285F4?logo=google-play&logoColor=white)](https://play.google.com/store/apps/details?id=org.mozilla.firefox)
 2. Open the Firefox Browser and navigate to the **Firefox Add-ons Store**.
 3. Search for **TMDB Player** and install the extension.
-4. (Optional/Recommendation) You can also install **uBlock Origin** or other adblockers of your choice from the Firefox Add-ons Store.
+4. (Optional/Recommendation) You can also install [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/) or other adblock of your choice from the Firefox Add-ons Store.
 5. (Optional) For a more app-like experience, you can add the TMDB homepage to your device's home screen.

 ### Manual Installation